blog

 1. Outdoor Humidity Levels are Very High

 When humidity in the outdoor environment is very high, it becomes more difficult to control indoor relative humidity levels.
-Current conditions are certainly contributing to this problem as Southern California experiences record-breaking heat and humidity during the heat wave.
+This is most common in the middle of summer, but the occasional spike in humidity can happen during other seasons as well.

 During times like these, it’s typical for an air conditioner to struggle not only with cooling, but also dehumidification.
 When outdoor temperatures and humidity levels decline and indoor humidity levels return to normal, you’ll know the extreme conditions were likely to blame.
 Even so, you can try to get some relief at present by reducing heat gain in your home so your air conditioner doesn’t have such a large cooling load to tackle.